ziababar/cuda_programming_guide/README_new.md

 # CUDA Programming Guide

-A comprehensive, hands-on guide to CUDA programming covering everyth### **Navigation Tips**
+A comprehensive, hands-on guide to CUDA programming covering everything from basic concepts to advanced optimization techniques.
-- Main files provide comprehensive coverage of each topic
-- Subfiles (ending with letters like `a`, `b`, `c`) cover specific aspects in detail
-- Cross-references between files help you find related concepts
-- Code examples are optimized and ready to runrom basic concepts to advanced optimization techniques.
 This guide is structured as a practical reference for developers at all levels.

 ## Table of Contents